Los Angeles FAQ & Resources

 Eastmont Community Center: 701 Hoefner Ave.
 Los Angeles, CA 90022

-Dog and cat food assistance is also available weekly at the Eastmont Community Center every Friday between 8:00 AM and 10:30 AM.
-Upon arrival, check in with the on-site volunteer/staff member and inform them that you were referred by the ASPCA.
+The ASPCA, in collaboration with L.A.
+Regional Food Bank, provides pet food distribution at the Eastmont Community Center.
+This weekly food distribution occurs every Friday between 8:00 and 10:30 AM.
+Upon arrival, please check in with the onsite volunteer/staff member and inform them you were referred by the ASPCA.

 FAQ